trueos/pcbsd/src-qt5/docs/preinstall.rst

 Once the file is unzipped, open VirtualBox.
 When you get to Figure 2.6d, select "Use an existing virtual hard drive file".

 Use the browse icon to browse to the location of the :file:`.vdi` or :file:`.vmdk` file then press "Next".
-A message will indicate that the virtual machine will be created; click the "Create" button to finish the wizard.
+A message will indicate that the virtual machine will be created.
+Click the "Create" button to finish the wizard.
 You can then configure the network adapter and start the virtual machine.

-The "consumer-desktop" virtual machine will boot into the post installation configuration screens so that the system can be configured.
+The "consumer-desktop" virtual machine will boot into the post-installation configuration screens so that the system can be configured.
 Once the display wizard is finished and the login menu appears, input the username and password that you configured at the :ref:`Create a User Screen`.

 When using the "trueos-server" edition, the virtual machine will boot into a password prompt.
 Enter *root* as the username and *pcbsd* as the password.
 It is recommended to immediately change the *root* password by typing :command:`passwd` and following the prompts.
 It is also recommended to create a user account to login with.
 You can do so by typing :command:`adduser` and following the prompts.

 When using the "freenas-builder" edition, the virtual machine will boot into a password prompt.
-Enter *root* as the username.
-It is recommended to immediately change the root password by typing :command:`passwd` and following the prompts.
-This virtual machine can be used by developers and testers to build a copy of
-FreeNAS 10, which is currently in pre-alpha development.
+Enter *root* as the username (the initial password is blank).
+It is recommended to immediately set the root password by typing :command:`passwd` and following the prompts.
+This virtual machine can be used by developers and testers to build a copy of FreeNAS 10, which is currently in pre-alpha development.
 This means that the code is changing quickly and it is quite possible that the build may fail, depending upon the recent source changes.
 To attempt a build, follow the instructions in the `Building the System Quickstart Flow <https://github.com/freenas/freenas/blob/master/README.md>`_ section of the FreeNAS README, but change the
 :command:`git` command to :command:`git clone --depth=1 -b freenas10/master https://github.com/freenas/freenas.git`.
 Note that you do not need to install the